National Library of Scotland

 This presentation will take you through a variety of useful resources like maps, newspapers and directories to help you find out about your house's past.
 How has it changed?
 Who lived there?
 What is its context in the local landscape?
 We will explain how to access these resources - many of which are online and can be accessed at home.

 We will cover eight different types of house, from rural cottages up to mid 20th century council housing.
-This workshop is suitable for anyone interested in the history of their house.
+This tutorial is suitable for anyone interested in the history of their house.
 Whether you are just starting out, or are further into your research there is something for everyone.

 You may be interested in